scaleoutsean/eseries/monitor/PRTG/README.md

 However, due to a limitation in SANtricity 11.80 - JWT tokens can't be created for the monitor account - now the approach with tokens is not more secure, but is less convenient.

 Ideally we'd like to use JWT for the monitor account and if that's not possible, then username/password for the monitor account.

+- Metrics are averaged

+As the API method's name says, metrics are analyzed i.e. processed on E-Series.
+That can be noticed when IO metrics remain stuck at 0 even after a workload has been initiated on an idle system.

+You need to wait around 90-120 seconds before these statistics are updated.

+As the way that analysis and processing is done is not documented, you can't really know how correct they are for the instant in which you get them.
+Generally they seem to flatten spikes.

+SANtricity has other API calls that can gather live statistics for several seconds, but if metrics are gathered once every 5 minute, averaged metrics are probably more accurate than one random 10 second sample from the same period.
+This is why I find analyzed metrics acceptable despite their not necessarily being accurate at any point in time.

 ## Metrics